 Project Literacy offers a variety of programs in addition to confidential one-on-one tutoring.

-Our English for Spanish Speakers class meets weekly at 5:30 at our office and is a chance for native Spanish speakers to learn to read and write English.
+Our English class for Non-Native Speakers meets weekly on Wednesdays at 6:30 pm and is for those people who want to improve their English speaking, writing, and reading skills.
 All skill levels are welcome.
+The class meets at our office at 450 West Main Street.
 Each week’s lesson is centered around a central theme such as food, greetings, or clothing and an activity is provided to practice these words and learn English phrases.
-To join the class, text 434-483-7994.
+To join the class, call our instructor at 984-484-4586.

 What in the world is a JeopardBee?